STealthy-and-haSTy/SubliNet/README.md

  * Detect changes in configuration and signal the network thread so that it can potentially update its network configuration on the fly.
  * Logging to the output panel should be less spoopy (syntax highlighting too?)
- * Use proper host names (as garnered from `Introduction` messages) in the output panel instead of IP addresses
  * Configure whether the output panel opens automatically or not when output is logged to it (currently it always opens)
  * Configure a time limit to automatically close the output panel if it opens